Documentation for RsyncUI’s main features including synchronization, snapshots, restore, profiles, scheduling, quick tasks, and rsync parameters.

 where <macserialnumber> is your Mac’s serial number.
 All tasks and log files for that profile are stored within this directory.

-The list on the right shows tasks not updated within the number of days configured under “Mark days after” in Settings.
+The list on the right shows tasks not updated within the number of days set under “Mark days after” in Settings.
+Tasks older than that threshold are highlighted in red as a reminder to run them.

 Use QuickTask to quickly copy or transfer files.
 QuickTask remembers the last task as defaults; you can clear them via the toolbar.
 QuickTask works only with remote servers and requires passwordless SSH login.